 Inside the castle are the ruins of a 13th century chapel.
 There are four underground spaces, two spaces for exhibitions and restoration work and two dungeons.

 Toward the end of A Distant Mirror, Tuchman compared Enguerrand to George Washington for his "steadiness, sagacity and competence."
 Enguerrand was a flickering light in sometimes dark times -- no matter that his only monuments now are a book and a ruined castle.

 If you have a case of ruin lust, put the Château de Coucy on your nerd list.

 Practical Information and Tips for Visiting the Château de Coucy Outside Paris

-The admission is free for: Children under 18 (family visit) Young people 18-25 years old (for people under 26 years old who are citizens of one the 27 countries of EU citizens or permanent residents of France) Disabled persons plus escorts
+The admission is free for: 1.
+Children under 18 on a family visit 2.
+Young people 18-25 years old (for people under 26 years old who are citizens of one the 27 countries of EU citizens or permanent residents of France) 3.
+Disabled persons plus escorts

 If you like French ruins, pin it for later.